I-9028/I-9028/README.md

 I am primarily looking to start a PhD in Computer Science, with a focus on systems, security, or cryptography.

 I am also open to:
-- Research assistant or internship roles in security, privacy, systems or related fields
+- Research assistant or internship roles in security, privacy, systems, or related fields
-- Software engineering, linux development roles that involve low level development, tools, or developer experience
+- Software engineering, Linux development roles that involve low-level development, tools, or developer experience

 If you think my interests align with your work, feel free to reach out via [email](mailto:prathamd_sec@proton.me)